 9. Practice silent feet

 It is what it says on the tin.
 It is climbing without making a ruckus.

 This drill forces you to pay attention to your footwork to make the minimum amount of noise possible if you want to get better footwork and silent feet on every climb.

 10. Don’t be shy about asking for beta

 If you were stuck on a math problem, you’d ask for help.
 It’s the same thing with a bouldering problem.

 Beta is the strategy you use to climb a wall.
-Sometimes you can be strong enough to do the climb, but your approach is off the mark, which keeps you from succeeding.
+Sometimes you can be strong enough to climb, but your approach is off the mark, preventing you from succeeding.

-When this happens, don’t be shy.
-As someone else how they climb the problem.
+When this happens, please don’t be shy as someone else climbs the problem.
 It’s as common as chalking up, and people are usually quite happy to show you.

 Ready to go bouldering?
 Let’s make sure you’ve got everything you need.

-For more bouldering tips, check out our blog for posts like this one on how to improve your climbing footwork.
+For more bouldering tips, check out our blog for posts like this on improving your climbing footwork.